SanduT/cloudbaseSMS/README.md

 Based on the config file it creates workers that extract data on given intervals of time and adds them to a RabbitMQ queue.

+The information from the queue gets added to a DB (project includes drivers for influxdb)

+As well an API is created for the enpoints specified in the .ini file

 ## Usage
 1.Add your desired metrics collector function in the config.ini file, example: